Boltzmann generators for amorphous particle systems: Introduction

 Motivated by these limitations, we focus on stochastic interpolants (SIs), a generalization of flow matchings (FMs) \citep{albergo2023building,albergo2023stochastic,lipman2023flow}.
 These methods admit a cheap training objective while retaining an expressive CNF generation mechanism, allowing (i) straightforward incorporation of symmetries via equivariant velocity fields \citep{kohler2020equivariant,satorras2021en_nf} and (ii) tractable likelihoods that enable importance weight corrections and unbiased estimation of expectations of observables \citep{chen2019neural}.
 Moreover, recent extensions to Riemannian manifolds provide a principled route to handle periodic boundary conditions by working directly with the appropriate geometry \citep{chen2024flow,wu2025riemannian}, as already exploited for crystalline settings \citep{miller2024flowmm}.
 Building on these ideas, our goal is to tailor Boltzmann generators to amorphous materials by enforcing the relevant geometric structure and invariances by design.
-Guided by these goals, we make the following contributions: \begin{itemize}[leftmargin=5mm] \item We introduce the {equivariant Riemannian stochastic interpolant} (eRSI) framework, which extends Riemannian stochastic interpolants by incorporating invariance constraints tailored to amorphous particle systems; \item \tcmb{We prove that the optimal marginal paths and velocity fields induced by our objective respect the full symmetry group relevant to amorphous systems with multiple species on the torus.
-These theoretical guarantees are original contributions to the flow matching and stochastic interpolant frameworks.} \item We adapt the graph neural network of \cite{satorras2021en_gnn} to respect the full set of symmetries relevant for amorphous materials; \item We apply our framework to a \tcmb{canonical model of metallic glass formers widely used in theoretical and computational studies of amorphous materials,} and benchmark it against symmetry- and geometry-agnostic baselines.
-Our approach yields higher-quality generations, both in individual snapshots and in averaged physical observables (via importance sampling reweighting), while also exhibiting improved scalability with system size. \item However, our study also uncovers a fundamental limitation to the use of CNF generators for reweighting due to the discretization errors arising in computing the models likelihood, raising doubts about its general applicability for applications in statistical physics. \end{itemize}
+Guided by these goals, we make the following contributions: \begin{itemize}[leftmargin=5mm] \item We introduce the equivariant Riemannian stochastic interpolant (ERSI) framework, which extends Riemannian stochastic interpolants by incorporating invariance constraints tailored to amorphous particle systems. \item We prove that the optimal marginal paths and velocity fields induced by our objective respect the full symmetry group relevant to multi-species amorphous systems on the torus, providing novel theoretical guarantees within the stochastic interpolant framework. \item We adapt the graph neural network architecture of \cite{satorras2021en_gnn} to respect the full set of symmetries relevant for amorphous materials. \item We apply our framework to two canonical models of multi-component metallic glass formers and benchmark against symmetry- and geometry-agnostic baselines.
+Our approach yields higher-quality generations and improved agreement of physical observables after importance-sampling reweighting, while exhibiting improved scalability with system size. \item However, our study also uncovers a fundamental limitation to the use of CNF generators for reweighting due to the discretization errors arising in computing the models likelihood, raising doubts about its general applicability for applications in statistical physics. \end{itemize}